kamilsobik/mms-project-ember/README.md

 &nbsp;

 ## 👏 Special thanks
-Thanks to my [Mentor - wozny1989](https://github.com/wozny1989) – for providing me with this task and for code review.
+Thanks to my [Mentor - wozny1989](https://github.com/wozny1989) – for good advice and for code review.